Here is a 555 timer circuit project. You can use it for the snooze alarm with a buzzer.

 About S3 to S6, the designer wants to use a small switch only.
 You can use the rotary switch.
 It is easy, too.

 If you want to control more load.
 It is an easy way with helping of Relay.
 Look at the image below.

-This is simple universal timer projects.
+This is a simple universal timer project.
 You can use a relay to connect with the buzzer.
 To control other loads that you want.